alexferdg/data-quality-engine/captioning-data-engine/README.md

     > Caption for image 2591505632_e6241f1ae7.jpg with URL http://static.flickr.com/3122/2591505632_e6241f1ae7.jpg: This image showcases a large, light-colored wall with a textured surface that resembles a concrete or stone facade.
 The wall is adorned with a vertically aligned, metallic sign that reads "TIFFANY & CO."
 Below the sign, on the left side of the image, there's a small, dark-colored object that appears to be a water bottle.
 The overall setting suggests an urban environment, possibly outside a high-end retail store.
 The mood conveyed by the image is one of minimalism and modern design.

-    > Original caption: A bottle in the main door of Tiffany &amp;amp; Co.
+    > Original caption: A bottle in the main door of Tiffany & Co.

 ### Classifier

-Upon obtaining the synthetic captions from the VLM, `we checked our assumption that these generated captions are more accurate than the originals`, fetched from the [SBU Captioned Photo Dataset](https://huggingface.co/datasets/vicenteor/sbu_captions), by performing a caption quality classification.
+Upon obtaining the synthetic captions from the VLM, `we checked our assumption that these generated captions are more accurate than the originals`, fetched from the [1M SBU Captioned Photo Dataset](https://huggingface.co/datasets/vicenteor/sbu_captions), by performing a caption quality classification.
 We decided to guide our classification using the [CLIP](https://github.com/openai/CLIP) (Contrastive Language-Image Pre-Training) model, a neural network trained on a variety of (image, text) pairs.
 It can interpret natural language instructions to identify the most relevant text snippet for a given image, without requiring direct optimization for that specific task.
 By addressing the cosine similarity between the captions predicted by CLIP and our generated captions, we can discern if our captions are richer in terms of information retained from the image.
 Specifically, we compute the similarity between the image embedding and the embedding of the generated caption.
 This allows us to evaluate how well our captions align with CLIP’s predictions, helping us determine whether the generated captions effectively capture the information present in the image.

 - Results